Jupiter's Legacy (TV series): Anime

 In March 2019, Netflix announced that a Supercrooks anime adaptation was in production with Studio Bones in March 2019, and the series was ready for its world premiere at the Annecy International Animation Film Festival in June 2021.
 At its premiere, director Motonobu Hori revealed that the series would be set in the same fictional universe as the live-action series Jupiter's Legacy.

 Live-action series

-In June 2021, simultaneously with the series' cancellation, a spin-off continuation of Jupiter's Legacy, a live-action Super Crooks adaptation separate from the anime series of the same name, was ordered to series for a 2021–2022 release.
+In June 2021, simultaneously with the series' cancellation, a spin-off continuation of Jupiter's Legacy, a live-action Super Crooks adaptation separate from the anime series of the same name, was ordered to series for a 2021–2022 release, but was never produced as of December 2025.